LINGUISTICS DEPARTMENT - STANFORD UNIVERSITY

 DISADVANTAGES OF THE WEB

-Because of the hype surrounding it for language learning, it is useful to begin with
+Because it is so ubiquitous in our everyday lives, it is useful to begin with

 some of the disadvantages of the Web over alternatives